 Having a good relationship with your employees requires conscious effort like any other relationship.
 Employers who spend time thinking of new ways to delight their employees will have an easier time retaining loyal workers.
 The Inc. article commented about money not being the main reason that employees stay at a job.
 Sometimes there are better reasons to stay at a particular job besides doing it for the money.
 Some jobs are more satisfying than others, which is something the employer can help the employee find.
 Helping your employees find satisfaction in their work and sharing meaningful conversations with your employees might be enough to win over loyal admiration from them.

 Other ways to bring loyalty to the hearts and minds of your employees is to introduce fun games to help people relax.
 You might try to make the games relate to their job.
 For example, if you’re running a sales department, you might have a contest to see who can say their pitch the fastest.
 The article mentioned using games to help your employees engage in playful activities.
 You can try to make the workplace a fun environment that invites creativity and conversation between employees.
 Encouraging your staff to talk to each other using their smartphones and other technology is another great way to get people to enjoy being at work.

 One final suggestion for improving loyalty is to give recognition to each employee when he or she is fantastic.

-from Trisha Ball | Healthcare http://trishaball.net/what-goes-wrong-with-workplace-wellness-programs/
+from Trisha Ball | Business http://trishaball.com/generate-loyalty-among-your-staff/